JieningLi/customer-api-aws-lambda/README.md

 - Deploy: `serverless deploy`

-  (You will need to configure the serverless CLI with your AWS credentials; please follow [these instructions](https://www.youtube.com/watch?v=HSd9uYj2LJA))
+  (You will need to configure the serverless CLI with your AWS credentials; please follow [this instruction](https://www.youtube.com/watch?v=HSd9uYj2LJA))

 ## Run test